-Binance’s global expansion plans have a new milestone to reach in Singapore.
-Binance is setting up a new fiat-crypto exchange in the Asian hub.
-This would be Binance’s latest global shop after Malta, Uganda, South Korea, Jersey, and Liechtenstein.
+It seems fitting then that Binance is planning on setting up a new fiat to crypto exchange in this Asian financial hub.
+This would be Binance’s latest stop on their global expansion list after Malta, Uganda, South Korea, Jersey, and Liechtenstein.
 The new fiat-crypto exchange goes live today.
-However, it is in a beta testing phase and only available for a select few.
+However, in these early stages, the exchange is in a beta testing phase and only available for a select few.

 Binance CEO Surprises the World